 It is best to replace all four tires at the same time.
 If that is not possible or necessary, replace the two front tires or two rear tires as a pair.
 Replacing just one tire can seriously affect your vehicle's handling.
-The ABS works by comparing the speed of the wheels.
-When replacing tires, use the same size originally supplied with the vehicle.
-Tire size and construction can affect wheel speed and may cause the system to activate.

-If you ever replace a wheel, make sure the new one matches the specifications of the original.
-Replacement wheels are available at your dealer.
+If you ever replace a wheel, make sure that the wheel's specifications match those of the original wheels.